2019 Trends in Garden DesignWe share 10 important trends shaping the gardening world in 2019

 Gardeners continue to find creative ways to bring green indoors, especially in the midst of winter or if they live in urban environments.
 When it comes to houseplants, the critical aspects of growing—lighting, pests, care, and more—are paramount, but you’ll want to make sure they look fantastic, too.
 In Leslie Halleck’s book Gardening Under Lights, she writes, “Growing plants and food indoors doesn’t have to be utilitarian; it can be a beautiful practice that blends into our living space and lifestyles.”

 With proper plant choices and maybe some grow lights, even the darkest corner of your home can support plant life.
-Summer Rayne Oakes of Homestead Brooklyn recommends standards like Peperomia, Zamioculcas zamiifolia, Philodendron, and Sansevieria.
+Summer Rayne Oakes of Homestead Brooklyn recommends standards like peperomia, Zamioculcas Zamiifolia (ZZ plant), philodendron, and Sansevieria (snake plant).
 If you’d like to branch out a bit more, check out this list of the 21 best indoor plants.

 Get the most from your houseplants by displaying them in a variety of ways: